pygfx/pylinalg/CONVENTIONS.md

 ## Function signatures

-* Copying functions accept a dtype parameter, in-place methods do not.
+* Copying functions accept a `dtype` keyword argument, in-place methods do not.